 But First Make It Better…

 But there was a problem to be solved before the medical industry fully embraced Tyvek packaging as an overall solution.
 There was some worry about the public perception of using the same plastic to protect syringes and surgical tools as the construction industry used to wrap houses.
 How to make it seem somehow…cleaner?

 Not to worry.
 The brains behind Tyvek tweaked the manufacturing process in order to create a material that met and surpassed the protection that medical paper and other types of plastic were able to provide.
 The result was a medical grade Tyvek that surpassed not only other materials but previous grades of Tyvek itself.

 Printing on Tyvek

 It wasn’t long after Tyvek hit the market that people realized that there was a great need to be able to print on the material.
-Uses like maps and charts, outdoor signs, runners’ bibs for races, book covers, and protective covering over metals and marbles demanded to be printed on.
+Uses like maps and charts, outdoor signs and banners, runners’ bibs for races, book covers, and protective covering over metals and marbles demanded to be printed on.
 It turns out that a variety of printing methods work just fine with this incredible plastic.

 Inkjet: Tyvek sheets sized for the consumer market (8.5 x 11 inches) have shown themselves to be increasingly popular, since they can be used with most desktop inkjet printers.
 For best results, printing should be confined to the bright white matte side.

 Laser: For most of its product life cycle, the assumption has been that you can’t use Tyvek with a laser printer.
 The problem is laser printers run at a very high temperature.
 As a thermoplastic, a hot enough temperature will return it to a semi-liquid state, unsuitable for printing.
 That being said, some high-end printers that operate by the cooler process of flash-fusion work fine.